 *WARNING*: MAJOR SPOILERS AHEAD.
 If you DO NOT want to be spoiled, please DO NOT read.
 You have been warned.

 A journey to find one’s own identity has been done numerous times with emotional breakdowns.
 But this one is totally different from that.
-I was thinking that it would began with some really touching story and the whole growing up process before the actual journey to find out what had happened.
+I was thinking that it would begin with some really touching story and the whole growing up process before the actual journey to find out what had happened.
 So it’s really nice to see it differently with Yu Tong all grown up and has a career going already before going on the journey to find her parents.

 Although the character was well crafted, I must say I was quite confused with Zuo Xiao Qing’s actions and emotions she displayed at various points of the movie.
 She seemed to display a contradicting attitude toward some parties or something.
 I could not relate to the fast transition between the aggressive, non-believer attitude when she was desperately trying to interview Mrs. Lin at the beginning and then changed her point of views afterward upon seeing how strongly Mr. and Mrs. Lin (portrayed by Chin Siu Ho and Liu Si Tong) felt toward their child–although there was such a slim chance of the baby surviving.
 However, I thought that other cast made it more bearable to watch, such as Nicky Wu’s charming performance as the mischievous yet considerate Zhi Xuan.
 Cecilia Yip made a guest appearance as Sister Zeng but was more convincing than ever with her brief scenes.